machingclee/2020-11-11-deep-learning-study/README.md

 brew install graphviz && pip install graphviz && pip install pydot
 ```

-This package is to visualize our model to check if there is any faulty design like incorrect counting on outshape.
+This package is to visualize our model to check if there is any faulty design like incorrect calculation of output shape.
 For example, our MiniVGGNet is visualized in [here](https://github.com/machingclee/2020-11-11-deep-learning-study/blob/main/2020-11-12-MiniVGGNet/MiniVGGNet.png).